mappls-api/mappls-ios-sdk/docs/v1.0.34/MapplsTrackingPlugin.md

     It accept fowlloing parameters

     - `location` : It is optional parameter of type `CLLocationCoordinate2D`, It is the start location of the device.
-    - `duration` : It is of type Double, it is the duration (sec) to reach between start and endlocation. its default value is 2 second.
+    - `duration` : It is of type Double, it is the duration (ms) to reach between start and endlocation. its default value is 2000 ms.

     ```swift
-        plugin.update(with: coordinate, duration: 2)
+        plugin.update(with: coordinate, duration: 2000)
     ```